-How Much is a Bay Window?
+How Much Does a Bay Window Cost?

-The average cost for a vinyl, medium sized, three-panel replacement bay window is $1,732 to $3,960, which includes the cost of materials plus installation.
+The average cost for a vinyl, medium-sized, three-panel replacement bay window is $1,732 to $3,960, which includes the cost of materials plus installation.
 Let’s break the cost of installing a bay window down into parts.

 Bay Windows